At On Course there are three different rates for boarding. The rates vary depending on the location of the stalls.

 IM shots must be given by Katie or the owner of the horse, except in the event of an emergency.

 Children: must be supervised at all times.
+Children must have an adult supervising their ride.

 Riding: Boarders may ride during a lesson.
 Please try to stay in the same direction and/or give the student the right of way while jumping.
+Please refrain from jumping outside a lesson during another lesson.

 Visitors: must be in a lesson in order to ride any horse at On Course.
 The release of liability must also be signed before the first lesson.
+Boarder’s are responsible for making sure their friends visiting know the barn rules.

 Boarders riding another boarder’s horse: please contact Katie to fill out the proper paperwork.